Maureen G. Mulvaney: Education

 Mulvaney earned a B.S. dual major in Special Education and Elementary Education from Troy State University, in Troy, Alabama.
 She earned an Ed.M. from Boston University, overseas program, in counseling psychology.
-Mulvaney is a sister of Alpha Delta Pi Sorority, the first secret society for college women in the world.
+Mulvaney is a sister of Alpha Delta Pi sorority.
 She earned a Certified Speaking Professional (CSP) designation from the National Speakers Association.

+Religion

+Maureen Mulvaney is the President and CEO of her own religious organization UNITY OF DIVINE LOVE, INC. Maureen held an event at her organization to celebrate the life of her daughter, Mayre.

+Litigation

+Maureen Mulvaney, has been for several years trying to get custody of her two grandchildren.
+Almost immediately after her daughters suicide, she petitioned the Maricopa County Superior Court to seize the children from their paternal Father and at the time, step Mother.
+Unfortunately her PETITION FOR IN LOCO PARENTS CUSTODY failed and she only received visitation for one day a month.
+She is still engaged in litigation against the children's Father and currently Adoptive Mother.

 The Women's Millionaire Club

 Mulvaney authored The Women's Millionaire Club.
 Eve Gumpel wrote:

 Mulvaney wanted to know how the successful women entrepreneurs became both personally and financially successful.
 "For her research and book, Mulvaney surveyed, assessed and interviewed twenty-one top performing women millionaires from various home-based businesses.
 What she found was a winning combination of traits and behaviors or 'ingredients' that created Recipes for Million Dollar Success", wrote Susan Pascal.

 Mulvaney took all the recipes for success that she learned from successful women, including her grandmother, mother, women biographies, and interviewed millionaires, and complied them into her book, The Women's Millionaire Club.
 The book provides insights into women running a home-based business.